-The San Diego County Air Pollution Control District has launched the Clean Air for All Grant Campaign and announced $28.5 million in grants from the California Air Resources Board and the State to help businesses, nonprofits, and government agencies swap their polluting heavy machinery and equipment for electric and low carbon emission alternatives.
+The San Diego County Air Pollution Control District launched the Clean Air for All Grant Campaign to help businesses, nonprofits, and government agencies swap their polluting heavy machinery and equipment for electric and low carbon emission alternatives.

-- Engine Repower - Repower an exisiting engine with a new, emission certified engine.
+- Engine Repower - Repower an existing engine with a new, emission certified engine.

 - Infrastructure - Installing projects that provide alternative fuel or power in support of program-covered sources.

 - School - Projects at public schools (serving students in any grade K-12) located in disadvantaged or low-income communities, including Zero-Emission School Bus Replacement, Zero-Emission Lawn and Garden Equipment Replacement, Composite Wood Products meeting NAF (no added formaldehyde) or ULEF (ultra-low emitting formaldehyde) standards, and Air Filtration Enhacement and Replacement using new filters with MERV (Minimum Efficiency Reporting Value) of 14 or greater.

 - Stationary Source - Projects located in disadvantaged or low-income communities, including hexavalent chromium plating factilities or any stationary source categories approved by CARB.

 - Equipment/Vehicle Replacement - Replacing existing equipment/vehicles with new, emission certified equipment/vehicles.

 The District now offers online calculators to allow applicants to estimate their project’s cost-effectiveness, which is a key evaluation criterion.
 Calculators are available for diesel equipment replacement projects and marine vessel repower projects.
 Use of the calculators is for estimation purposes only and does not guarantee a project will qualify for funding.
 Click the calculator that applies to your project below:

 The District will be accepting applications until December 4, 2020.